90-Day Countdown to Divorce

 Change all of your passwords.

 Create new passwords that your spouse will not be able to guess or figure out.
 If you are one of those people who uses one or two passwords for everything, change your way of thinking and create different passwords that include random letters and numbers.
-This helps keep your information secure.

 Stop contributing to your retirement accounts at work.

 Since your spouse will be entitled to some portion of your retirement account, IRAs and pension plans, get the form from your employer to stop making regular payroll contributions.
 This will prevent your spouse from accessing any growing asset.
-Plus by stopping, you will see an increase in each paycheck!

 Keep any intentions of divorce to yourself.